Nissan's Ghosn arrested again in financial misconduct case

 Continue Reading Below

+Ghosn and his lawyer protested against this latest arrest, saying it was arbitrary and unfair.

-Ghosn was returned Thursday to the Tokyo Detention Center, officials there said.
-It is the same facility where he spent more than three months following his arrest in November, before his release on bail just a month earlier.
+He was taken to the prosecutors' office and then returned Thursday to the Tokyo Detention Center, officials said.
+It is the same facility where he spent more than three months following his arrest in November.
+He was released on bail just a month earlier.

-Tokyo prosecutors said Ghosn's arrest was on suspicion he diverted $5 million from funds that were being relayed from a Nissan subsidiary to an overseas dealership.
-Their statement said the money is suspected of going to a company controlled by Ghosn.
+Prosecutors said Ghosn was arrested this time on suspicion he diverted $5 million from funds that were being relayed from a Nissan subsidiary to an overseas dealership.
+In a statement, they said the money is suspected of going to a company controlled by Ghosn.

-A spokesman for Ghosn issued a statement in which he strongly declared his innocence.
-The spokesman would not be identified due to the sensitivity of the matter.

-"My arrest this morning is outrageous and arbitrary," Ghosn said in the statement.
+"My arrest this morning is outrageous and arbitrary," Ghosn said in a statement issued Thursday.
 "It is part of another attempt by some individuals at Nissan to silence me by misleading the prosecutors.
 Why arrest me except to try to break me?
 I will not be broken.
 I am innocent of the groundless charges and accusations against me."

+It's unclear how long Ghosn may be detained under the latest arrest.

 Ghosn, 65, was first arrested on charges of under-reporting his compensation.
 He was rearrested twice in December, including on breach of trust charges.
 The multiple arrests prolong detentions without trial and are an oft-criticized prosecution tactic in Japan's criminal justice system.

+The allegations in the most recent arrest cover three money transfers from 2015 through last year, according to the prosecutors.

-The prosecutors' statement did not mention Oman, but the allegation appears related to the investigation by Nissan Motor Co.'s French alliance partner Renault about payments in Oman to a major dealership, some of which is suspected of having been channeled for Ghosn's personal use.
+The prosecutors' statement did not mention Oman, but the allegation appears related to an investigation by Nissan Motor Co.'s French alliance partner Renault into payments to a major dealership in the Middle Eastern country, some of which are suspected of having been channeled for Ghosn's personal use.

-Ghosn's lawyer Junichiro Hironaka denounced the arrest, stressing that a re-arrest during release on bail was unusual.
+Ghosn's lawyer Junichiro Hironaka denounced the arrest saying his client's release on bail meant the defense had already cleared up prosecutors' objections to his release by showing he would not tamper with evidence or flee the country.
 His release on bail in March was unusually quick for Japan, where long detentions without convictions are routine.

-"This is an example of hostage justice," Hironaka told reporters.
-"This is meant to hurt Mr. Ghosn and give more advantage to the prosecutors' side."
+"This goes against what is defined by law.
+This should never be allowed," Hironaka told the Foreign Correspondents' Club of Japan.
+"I feel this is hostage justice."

+Hironaka angrily accused the prosecutors of maneuvering to pressure Ghosn, calling the latest arrest their "final card."
+Ghosn's detention will also hurt his legal team's preparations for defending him, he said.

 Nissan Chief Executive Hiroto Saikawa expressed surprise about the arrest, although it had been rumored for days.